-The Cawley Career Education Center will arrange interviews for employers in our 10-room interview suite for employers.
-We will provide interview space free of charge to employers who facilitate their on-campus interview process for Georgetown students through our Hoya Career Connection (HCC) system.
-Room fees will apply for employers who request use of space for events that include non-Georgetown students.
+The Cawley Career Education Center will arrange interviews in our 10-room interview suite and reserve additional space if available.
+Interview space will be provided free of charge to employers who facilitate their on-campus interview process for Georgetown students via our Hoya Career Connection (HCC) system.

 To ensure that students have equal access to employers, the Cawley Career Education Center requires that all second-round interviews accommodate the student’s classes and previously scheduled first-round interviews.
 Students should not be asked, nor be expected to, cancel a first-round interview or miss a class to attend a second-round interview.
 Without exception, employers must offer alternative dates, without negative consequences, for a second-round interview if the date originally offered by the employer interferes with a student’s first-round interview on campus, class, or other valid conflict.

 Offers for full-time and internship positions can be extended at any time during the recruiting period.
-Employers who participate in OCI are asked to follow the following offer deadline policies without applying pressure on students before they are ready.
-Offers extended between the fall and spring recruiting cycles (December 2, 2016- January 30, 2017) will adhere to the same policies as offers resulting from Spring 2017 Interviews.
+Employers who participate in on-campus interviewing are asked to follow the offer deadline policies without applying pressure on students before they are ready.
+Offers extended between the fall and spring recruiting cycles (December 1, 2017- January 29, 2018) will adhere to the same policies as offers resulting from spring 2018 interviews.